Adaptive Bernstein-von Mises theorems in Gaussian white noise: Simulation example

 We see from Figure \ref{slab and spike picture} that each posterior draw consists of a rough approximation of the signal via frequencies $j \leq j_0(n)$ with a few ``spikes" from the high frequencies; the rather unusual shape is a reflection of the prior choice.
 It is worth noting that the posterior draws are bounded in $L^\infty$ since the posterior contracts rate optimally to the truth in $L^\infty$ \cite{HoRoSc}.
 We see that the $L^\infty$ diameter of $D_n$ is strictly greater than that of the $L^\infty$-credible bands, though this only manifests itself in a few places.
 The size of the $L^\infty$-bands is driven by the size of the spikes, which are few in a number but occur in every posterior draw, resulting in seemingly very wide credible bands.

-On the contrary, the local credible intervals ignore the spikes completely since less than 5\% of the draws have a spike at any given point, resulting in much tighter bands.
+On the contrary, the local credible intervals ignore the spikes since less than 5\% of the draws have a spike at any given point, resulting in much tighter bands.
 The dashed blue lines in effect correspond to the 95\% $L^\infty$-band from a prior fitting exclusively the low frequencies $j \leq j_0(n)$, which is a non-adaptive prior modelling analytic smoothness.
 This dramatically oversmoothes the truth resulting in far too narrow credible bands and is highly dangerous since it is known that oversmoothing the truth can yield zero coverage \cite{KnVVVZ,Lea}.
-In particular we can see that the local credible intervals do not contain the function at its peak already at $n=200$.